LL2323/Digital-Concept-Tutorial/HTML.md

 # What is HTML?
-- HTML stands for Hypertext Markup Language and is the standard language used for creating web pages.
+- HTML, or Hypertext Markup Language, is the standard language for creating web pages.
-- It describes the structure of a web pages by using elements to define how content is shown.
-- A web browser uses these elements to display the content.
+- It defines the structure of a web page by using elements to specify how content is displayed.
+In turn, the web browser used these elements to render the contect or web page.

 Here is an example of a basic HTML document:
 ```html